aiplanethub/mini-bootcamp-introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/1480-Basic Methods and Attributes - On Real World Dataset.md

-As you can see, info() gives you a lot of different information about the DataFrame, and can be quite useful!
+As you can see, info() gives you a lot of different information about the DataFrame, and can be pretty helpful!